List of Marvel Comics characters: A: Heroes Reborn Amphibian

 In the 2021 "Heroes Reborn" reality, Amphibian is a member of the Secret Squadron.
 During the fight with the Siege Society, Amphibian was beheaded by Baron Helmut Zemo.
-Tom Thumb, Nighthawk, and Blur mourn the deaths of their fallen comrades Amphibian, Arcanna Jones, Blue Eagle, and Golden Archer.

 Amphibius

-Amphibius is a fictional character appearing in American comic books published by Marvel Comics.
+Amphibius is a character appearing in American comic books published by Marvel Comics.

-Formerly a Swamp Men tribesman that lived in the Savage Land saved from hostile tribesmen by Magneto and changed into a humanoid frog-like mutate, Amphibius becomes one of the Savage Land Mutates.
+Formerly a Swamp Men tribesman who lived in the Savage Land saved from hostile tribesmen by Magneto and changed into a humanoid frog-like mutate, Amphibius becomes one of the Savage Land Mutates.
 He is the first of the Savage Land Mutates to see the X-Men, and also fought Ka-Zar and Spider-Man.

 Anachronism

-Anachronism is a fictional character appearing in American comic books published by Marvel Comics.
+Anachronism (Aiden Gillespie) is a character appearing in American comic books published by Marvel Comics.
 Anachronism was created by Dennis Hopeless and Kev Walker, and first appeared in Avengers Arena #1.